ReScience/ReScience-submission/article/Larisch-2019.md

 At each simulation step, neural variables are first updated using spikes emitted at the previous time steps.
 Spikes are then emitted using the defined conditions.
 Synaptic variables are then updated (including weight changes if presynaptic or postsynaptic events have been detected).
 Finally, the value of all desired variables is recorded for that step.
 Because of this design choice, the execution order for differential equations and non-differential equations of the synapses and neurons is different from the order mentioned in the published Matlab source code.
-This forced us to change the value of some parameters or some of the simulations.
+This forced us to change the value of some parameters for some of the simulations.
-These changed values can be found in the associated Python files and in the tables below.
+These changed values can be found in the associated Python files and in Table @tbl:table_VH and Table @tbl:table_FH.

 The chosen integration time step can have an influence on the computation result as well.
 In the original publication, no integration time step is mentioned.
 In the published Matlab source code, a time step of $dt= 1$ ms is chosen, which we also use.